Buying Guide · 2026

 Works without a phone or battery

-A tangible travel souvenir
+A tangible travel keepsake

 Drawbacks